How does Kenna determine if an asset already exists?

 For example, in a DHCP environment where internal IP addresses are being reissued, you must use a credentialed scan to bring in more specific information for each asset.
 This way IP addresses can be reissued to assets and be identified by another locator field.
 You also want to make sure that locator field is higher on the list than IP address.
 For example, using “hostname” and moving it up the list or using “MAC address.”

-This preference list can be adjusted as needed.
+The default order for locators can be adjusted both as a global setting or on specific connectors.
 If you would like to change your asset locator preference please contact Kenna support.
 The Kenna Support team can help you assess the optimal custom locator order for your organization by analyzing which locators are most duplicated.

 Custom order locators will not automatically be updated to include Container and Image locators.
 If you are using these for the first time, please contact Kenna Support to have them added to your custom list.